|

 I would call Velux and give them another chance to correct the problem.
 Have them replace the skylight and flashing kit too.

-I also have a leaking skylight that has been leaking behind my wall and now the drywall as well as some wood inside the wall is damaged, basically rotten from the water.
-Is it Velux's responsibility to fix the repairs due to the leaking skylight?
+Let us know how it turns out!! | I also have a leaking skylight that has been leaking behind my wall and now the drywall as well as some wood inside the wall is damaged, basically rotten from the water.
+Is it Velux's responsibility to fix the repairs due to the leaking skylight? | I have had a year of experience with this problem and finally solved it after half a dozen yahoos tried to sell me a new roof and I wasted several hundred dollars with others who really didn't knwo their socks from their shoes.

 I finally realized that the water was coming in at the lower corners of the skylight.
 The wood on the sash was black with mildew and standing water could be seen.
 I took photos and sent them to Velux.
 I checked the sash for being straight.
 It wasn't.
 It was bowed about 1/4" with the corners high and the center low.
 Well, it follows that if the sash is curved and the sill is straight and the corners are up in the air by 1/4" it is going to leak!